What Small Businesses Need to Know

 What is DoD doing to protect DoD information processed, stored or transiting a contractor's internal Information System?

-Defense Federal Acquisition Regulation Supplement (DFARS) Clause 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting, was published as a final rule on October 21, 2016.
+Defense Federal Acquisition Regulation Supplement (DFARS) Clause 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting, was published as a final rule Oct.
+21, 2016.

 How does this affect small businesses?